 The selection criteria are based on Diploma results and on the application form.
 Successful candidates will complete a further 90 credits over two academic years, 30 credits in year one and 60 credits in year two.
-See www.dcu.ie/DC994

-Programme Provider

-DCU Institute of Education,
+For more information see: dcu.ie/DC994

-St Patrick's Campus and ICEP Europe
+DCU St Patrick's Campus and ICEP Europe dcu.ie/DC841

-www.dcu.ie/DC841

-Please see website: www.dcu.ie/DC841
+Please see website: dcu.ie/DC841 PAC Code DC841 for September intake DC842 for January intake

-Duration

-Must be completed

-within 4 years of
+Duration Must be completed within 4 years of registration

-registration

-Part-time/Modular
+Delivery Mode Part-time/modular